← Decide · Things to settle before you book

 The decision is rarely the abstract one.
 Five realistic starting points and the version of the answer that actually applies.

 • "I'm 26, never had work done, want a subtle change."
 Default to neither for one more year.
-If you must, two units of Botox in the glabella beats any first syringe of filler.
+If you still want treatment, a conservative neuromodulator plan is usually easier to reverse in practice than starting with filler.
 The "tweakment" floor is younger than it should be; resist the salon-grade upsell.

 • "I'm 32, my under-eye looks tired even after sleep."
-If the cause is true hollowing, a very conservative 0.3 to 0.5cc of cohesive HA in the tear trough by an injector who refuses you when the cause is pigmentation.
+If the cause is true hollowing, carefully selected HA filler can help; if the cause is pigment or edema, filler can make the result worse.
 Botox does nothing here.

 • "I'm 40, lines on my forehead that don't go away."
 Botox first, in low units, and reassess at six weeks.
 If lines persist at rest, a small amount of HA placed superficially can soften the static groove, but only after the muscle is quieted.

 • "I had filler three years ago, my face looks puffier than it should."
-Probable migrated or accumulated HA.
-The right next step is hyaluronidase dissolution, not more filler, not Botox.
+Persistent or misplaced HA is one possibility.
+The next step is an in-person assessment with someone willing to consider dissolution before adding more product.

 Long-term thinking: 5, 10, and 20 years.